akira02/Kemono_Adblocker/README.md

-# Perceptual Ad Blocker
+# Kenomo Ad Blocker

-This extension is a perceptual ad blocker which highlights advertisements on Facebook and Adchoices advertisements across the web.
+This extension is a perceptual ad blocker which replace advertisements with Kenomo Friends pictures on Facebook and Adchoices advertisements across the web.

+All Kenomo Friends pictures are from offical Twitter.

 For Facebook ad detection, it finds newsfeed items by looking for containers within the given width constraints and border on the side; it looks for the sidebar ads by searching for containers with the proper size constraints in a sidebar.
 It then determines which newsfeed items are ads by searching for the "Sponsored" link within them and checking whether this link ultimately goes to the Facebook "about ads" page.